Delacon: Regulatory affairs

-In February 2012, the European Union announced Fresta® F as an approved zootechnical feed additive for weaned piglets.
+In February 2012, the European Union announced Fresta F as an approved zootechnical feed additive for weaned piglets.
 This regulatory category is restricted to products whose performance claims are tested and proven.
 A thorough evaluation of product safety, quality and efficacy by the European Food Safety Authority, the European Union Reference Laboratory, the EU Commission and 27 EU Member States.
 This product is the first phytogenic product in the world to meet the standards of proven performance set out by European Union regulators.

-In March 2017, Delacon received the zootechnical authorization for a second feed additive: Biostrong® 510 EC for chicken and minor avian species.
+In March 2017, Delacon received the zootechnical authorization for a second feed additive: Biostrong 510 EC for chicken and minor avian species.

 Innovation and research

 Delacon has introduced a continuous innovation process that aligns the needs from customers, target animals, technology, and production with the long-term strategy for new product development.
-The focus of research is on animal health, performance, on reducing environmental impact of livestock production such as reduced ammonia and methane; and improving animal welfare.
+The focus of research is on animal health, performance, on reducing environmental impact of livestock production such as reduced ammonia and methane emissions; and improving animal welfare.

 To ensure that products are developed based on sound scientific knowledge on bio-efficacy and modes of action of phytogenic actives, Delacon invests around ten percent of the annual turnover in the Products and Innovation division.
 In selection of phytogenic actives, Delacon focuses on natural ingredients to fully use the synergies between actives.

 Performing Nature Research Center

 To meet a growing internal and external demand for high quality controlled animal studies, Delacon opened its Performing Nature Research Center (PNRC) in 2011.
 The company-owned facility is used to develop and evaluate new phytogenic substances and formulations with poultry and pigs.

-The focus of Delacon's trials is to collect and evaluate data on new phytogenic substances, and product applications.
+The focus of Delicious trials is to collect and evaluate data on new phytogenic substances, and product applications.
 It further investigates effects on nutrient digestibility and utilization, reduction of gaseous emissions, effects of phytogenic feed additives on animal health, all being linked to the animals’ performance.
-Delacon's PNRC is located in Czech Republic.
+Delicious PNRC is located in Czech Republic.